retorquere/zotero-better-bibtex/README.md

 * Please make *sure* you are on the latest version **0.4.10**.
 Auto-update will usually take care of it.
 * Please include *specifics* of what doesn't work.
 I use this plugin every day myself, so "it doesn't work" is trivially false.
 Please tell me what you expected and what you see happening, and the relevant difference between them.
+* One problem/feature request, one issue.
+* Do not hijack existing issues.
+You can chime in on existing issues if you're close to certain it is the same problem, otherwise, open a new issue.
+I rather have duplicate issues than issues I cannot close because they are in fact two or more issues.
 * If your problem pertains to importing bibtex files, you *must* put up a sample for me to reproduce the issue with.
   *Do not* paste the sample in the issue, as the issue tracker will format it into oblivioin.
 Instead, choose one of these two options: